 Paleoclimate: I develop and refine geochemical proxies to understand the history of the past environment.
 These include radioactive isotopes to study rates of processes, and stable-isotopes to understand variables such as past rainfall or weathering.
 I also construct timescales for these proxy-records, and run a leading chronology lab using U-Th and U-Pb dating to assess the history of sea level and of climate records in stalagmites.
 The unifying goal of this work is to use paleoclimate to better understand the processes controlling climate change.

-The Carbon Cycle (2nd year); Climate (3rd year; co-taught with Ros Rickaby and Samar Khatiwala); Topics in Oceanography (4th year; co-taught with other oceanographers); the final year field trip to Bermuda.
+I am not presently teaching undergraduate courses but in the recent past taught: The Carbon Cycle (2nd year); Climate (3rd year; co-taught with Ros Rickaby and Samar Khatiwala); Topics in Oceanography (4th year; co-taught with other oceanographers); and the final year field trip to Bermuda.

 View Selected Publications

 Some recent publications listed below.
 For a full list, see: